omniczech/sense-code-challenge/README.md

 Moreso than deep technical understanding, we will be looking for attention to detail, organization, and thoughtful communication.

 ### Installation:
-  - Clone and install from <repository host>
+  - Clone the repo: `git clone git@bitbucket.org:senselabs/take-home-test-web-developer.git`.
   - Install dependencies with either `yarn install` or `npm install` (note, this repository was created with node `v8.9.2`.
 If you have issues installing, please try upgrading your version of node first.)
   - Start the development server with either `yarn start` or `npm start`.
 This will reload your changes live as you are working.